kevinctofel/excellent_stream/src/posts/Hello Watchy.md

 Some relatively easy(!) immediate changes that I want to make include:
 -	Possibly going back to dark mode; the light mode text doesn't look as nice
 -	Switching from 24 to 12 hour time
-- Change the local temperature to Fahrenheit.
+- Change the local temperature to Fahrenheit. *Update: [Done!](https://hachyderm.io/@kevinctofel/113046902367619435)*
 -	Use a different font.
-I'm a fan of JetBrains Mono although I don't know how well it will look or render here
+I'm a fan of [JetBrains Mono](https://www.jetbrains.com/lp/mono/) although I don't know how well it will look or render here

 Long term, I'd like to use the Watchy radios to pull other data from a phone or the web.